Hecatron/grbd.github.io/content/posts/code/gtksharp.4.example2.md

-Title: GTKSharp - Part 4 - Handles and WithEvents Example
+Title: GtkSharp - Part 4 - Handles and WithEvents Example
-Summary: A second example using GTKSharp and Visual Studio with Handles and WithEvents
+Summary: A second example using GtkSharp and Visual Studio with Handles and WithEvents
 Date: 2016-06-25 21:55
-Tags: code, dotnet, gtksharp
+Tags: code, dotnet, GtkSharp

 ## Overview